alexsoul99/front10-test/README.md

-# Fligths Booking Component
+# Flights Booking Component

-## Developed as a technical test for the company Front10
+## Developed as a technical test fot the Front10 company